solana-program/program-metadata/README.md

 ## Security.txt File Format

 You can also use the program metadata program to upload a `security.txt` file to your program without having it as part of the binary file.
-This is useful to show name, desciption and icon of your program in the Solana Explorer and also gives security researchers a place to report issues and contact you.
-You can also add a link to your webapp which makes it easier for users to find and interact with your program.
+This is useful to show name, description and icon of your program in the Solana Explorer and also gives security researchers a place to report issues and contact you.
+You can also add a link to your web app which makes it easier for users to find and interact with your program.

 For that you just create a json file containing the security.txt data and upload it to the program metadata account using "security" as seed instead of "idl".